VAndrJ/awesome-apple-bugs/Bugs/ButtonActionNotCancelledDuringScrollInSheet/README.md

 ## Problem

-The button action is not canceled during scrolling in sheet and is executed after scrolling completes.
+The button action is not canceled during scrolling in a sheet and is executed after scrolling completes.

 ## Environment